MrTam-Node/MrTam-Node/README.md

 - 👋 Hi, I’m @MrTam-Node
-- 👀 I’m interested in DevOps, Data Analytics and Sustainble Development.
+- 👀 I’m interested in DevOps, site reliability engineering and cloud engineering.
-- 🌱 I’m currently learning SQL, Docker, Ansible, Linux System Administration and Shell Scripting, etc.
+- 🌱 I love to automate tasks and create automated pipelines with technologies/tools like Ansible, Jankins, Terraform and Shell Scripting etc.
-- 💞️ I’m looking to collaborate on dev projects.
+- 💞️ I’m open to collaborate on interesting dev projects.
 - 📫 How to reach me: opusunjutobi@gmail.com

 <!---